 Spray with blue paint, you may need several coats, let it dry in between coats.

-After the paint is completely dry, peel away the tape where the star is.
+After the paint is completely dry, peel away all the tape.

 Touch up using a small foam brush.
 Doug used the same spray paint, and just spray it into a container and then touched up around the edges, that way the color of the paint is the same.